Agent Builder

 Your model choice significantly affects response quality, speed, and cost.
 See Models & Providers for detailed configuration options and available models.

-// String identifier (most common)
+// Example 1: Using a string model identifier (most common)

 Type: string | Default: ""